 Fortunately, there has been an emergence of low- or no-code platforms in the recent past.
 These platforms, born from the idea of making coding accessible to the inexperienced, allow non-data scientists to independently train ML algorithms and deploy digital solutions without wrestling with lines of code.
-These AI-enabled no-code platforms hold the promise of transforming research capabilities by automating data analysis, pattern recognition, and predictive modeling.
+These Al-enabled no-code platforms hold the promise of transforming research capabilities by automating data analysis, pattern recognition, and predictive modeling.

-With no-code platforms, anyone without coding experience and artificial intelligence to everyone regardless of their can now develop, train, test, and deploy AI/ML algorithms coding expertise and to be a key player in this field, APHRC is with a simple "click-and-go" or "drag-and-drop" interface. hosting the I-DAIR CODEX no-code platform.
-With its "point-The power of these no-code platforms to democratize AI/ and-click" interface and user-guided feedback, this platform ML techniques across disciplines, including public health, allows individuals without programming backgrounds to is recognized.
-Embracing such a no-code platform can navigate the complex world of data analysis, machine help to turn innovative ideas into intelligence applications learning, and predictive modeling.
-The I-DAIR CODEX brings effortlessly.
-Yet, despite their potential, the adoption of forth a range of benefits for public health researchers.
-It no-code platforms in the public health community is still provides tailored ML/AI analytics, embraces a federated in its early stages. learning approach, and is packaged as a plug-and-play solution.
-Its AI/ML pipeline process automation enables The newly established Data Science Program at APHRC aims users to iterate through data exploration, model training, deployment, and prediction faster than ever.
+With no-code platforms, anyone without coding experience can now develop, train, test, and deploy AI/ML algorithms with a simple "click-and-go" or "drag-and-drop" interface.
+The power of these no-code platforms to democratize AI/ML techniques across disciplines, including public health, is recognized.
+Embracing such a no-code platform can help to turn innovative ideas into intelligence applications effortlessly.
+Yet, despite their potential, the adoption of no-code platforms in the public health community is still in its early stages.